 - Sourdough Discard: you can buy sourdough starter here, or I have a great guide on how to make your own in one week!

-How Do I Make These Vegan Blueberry Muffins with Sourdough Starter?
+How Do I Make Vegan Muffins with Sourdough Starter?

 - Preheat oven to 400 degrees Fahrenheit.
 Grease a muffin pan, or insert muffin liners into the cups.